 Library business supersedes all other use of the ESL Conference Room.
 The library reserves the right to cancel a scheduled use of the room at any time should it be determined that the space is needed for a library related function or any type of weather or public emergency.
 Should the library opt to cancel a scheduled use, notice to the applicant shall be provided as soon as practicable.

-All library patron policies apply to the use of the conference room by the individual and the other parties on the teleconference call.
-The most recent policies can be found on the library website.
+All library policies apply to the use of the conference room by all individuals, including other parties on any teleconference call.
+The most recent policies can be found on the library website at rivervalelibrary.org/policies.

-The ESL Conference Room may be used only during normal Library hours.
-All evening appointment reservations must be scheduled to end by 7:45pm.
+The ESL Conference Room may be used only during normal library hours and must end 15 minutes before the library closes.

 APPLICATIONS & SCHEDULING

-For Library English Language Tutors: Tutors from the Literacy Volunteers of Pascack Valley program should coordinate use of the room with the Library’s ESL Coordinator to guarantee space availability.
-Limitations on the number of meetings per year do not apply Room reservations are approved on a first- come, first-served basis.
+English Language Tutors through the Literacy Volunteers of Pascack Valley: Tutors should coordinate use of the room with the Library’s ESL Coordinator to guarantee space availability.
+Limitations on the number of meetings per year do not apply.
+Room reservations are approved on a first-come, first-served basis.

-1) No more than twelve (12) reserved dates in a year by any one person or organization.
+No more than twelve (12) reserved dates in a year by any one person or organization.

 ROOM SET UP and CLEAN UP